Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Duration: 6 hours

-Another good option for traveling from Ho Chi Minh City to Phnom Penh is by taking the limo bus.
+Another good option for traveling from Ho Chi Minh City to Phnom Penh is by taking the limo bus or a VIP van.
 I know it may sound strange, but essentially this is just a decked-out van allowing you to travel in absolute comfort.

 Fly From Ho Chi Minh City To Phnom Penh